-HSC.2.1.10 WVGW221 - Know and understand the world of health
+d.
+WVGW221 - Know and understand the world of health

 Students must be at least a historic second year at university or academic second year before they can register for this module.
-The interdisciplinary nature of this module requires a certain exposure of the student to his / her own professional field to make a meaningful contribution to the Transdisciplinary problem solving of a health dilemma.
+The interprofessional nature of this module requires a certain exposure of the student to his / her own professional field to make a meaningful contribution to the interprofessional problem solving of a health dilemma.
 The above mentioned forms the essence of the module.